 - LEGUMES.
 Legumes are beans and pod vegetables, including soy, lentils, green beans, peas, and garbanzo beans.
 There are two main reasons why these foods are hard to digest.
 One is that they contain lots of raffinose (see #3), and the other is that they contain high amounts of soluble fiber.
 Soluble fiber acts like a sponge in the digestive tract—it absorbs water and swells into a big sticky gel that can form a large, lovely CLOG.
 Soluble fiber cannot be digested except by bacteria in the colon, so it also eventually forms delightful gases.

 The above are just the most likely suspects in constipation, but keep in mind that everyone is different, and these are not the only foods that can cause problems for people.
-In my clinical experience I have had patients tell me that lots of other foods can be problematic, including raw vegetables of all kinds, gelatin (especially if very concentrated, such as in gummi candies), grains (even those that do not include gluten, such as rice), and fruits high in pectin and insoluble fiber, such as apples and bananas.
+In my clinical experience I have had patients tell me that lots of other foods can be problematic, including raw vegetables of all kinds (especially the tough, fibrous vegetables like carrot), gelatin (especially if very concentrated, such as in gummi candies), and certainn fruits high in pectin and insoluble fiber, such as apples and bananas.

 How about you?

 If you have noticed any connection between the foods you eat and your symptoms, and you’d like to share your experience, please leave a comment below so that we can all learn from one another.